 Regulatory risk results from non-compliance with regulatory requirements, which could lead to fines and/or sanctions.
 The Company has established supervisory policies and procedures reasonably designed to ensure compliance with all applicable statutory and regulatory requirements in each jurisdiction in which it operates.
-These procedures address issues such as regulatory capital requirements, disclosure requirements, internal controls over financial reporting, sales and trading practices, use of and safekeeping of client data, credit granting, collection activity, anti-money laundering, insider trading and market abuse, employee misconduct, conflicts of interest and recordkeeping.
+These procedures address issues such as regulatory capital requirements, disclosure requirements, internal controls over financial reporting, sales and trading practices, use and safekeeping of client funds, use and safekeeping of client data, credit granting, collection activity, anti-money laundering, anti-insider trading and market abuse, anti-employee misconduct, conflicts of interest and recordkeeping.

 Legal risk results from potential criminal, civil or regulatory litigation against the Company that could materially affect the Company's business, operations or financial condition.
-The Company has in-house legal counsel, as well as access to external legal counsel, to assist the Company in addressing legal matters related to operations and to defend the Company's interests in various legal actions.
+The Company has in-house legal counsel as well as access to external legal counsel, to assist the Company in addressing legal matters related to operations and to defend the Company's interests in various legal actions.